foldl/WritingTools/README.md

       "chatllm": {
          "default": [
             "-m",
-            "path of the quantized model file"
+            "path of the quantized model file",
+            "-ngl", "all",      // for GPU acceleration
+            "+detect-thoughts"  // detect thoughts
          ]
       },
       //...